appycodes.

 process.on("SIGINT", () => shutdown("SIGINT"));

 The same graceful-shutdown shape runs unmodified on App Platform, Render and Fly.
-Vercel handles this for you at the function boundary — you do not write server.close, the platform does.
+Vercel handles this for you at the function boundary, you do not write server.close, the platform does.
 The shape above is the one we paste into every new service shipped through our SaaS web-app development engagement, and the one our maintenance retainer owns post-launch alongside the deploy pipeline.

+Engagements that map directly to this work.
 The migration engagement that runs this exact change, the SaaS web-app build that ships with these configs from day one, and the post-launch retainer that owns the deploy pipeline:

 Frequently asked questions